 Brick Visual’s co-founders András Káldos (CEO) and Attila Cselovszki (CTO) have applied a Silicon Valley startup mentality to the architectural visualization industry.
-Founded in Budapest, Hungary 2012, the company produces eye-catching imagery, cinematic animation and innovative motion stills for big names such as Gensler, Snøhetta and BIG.
+Founded in Budapest, Hungary 2012, the company produces eye-catching imagery, cinematic animation and innovative motion stills for big names such as Gensler, Snøhetta, and BIG.

 Brick Visual also hosts a research and development department which creates internal tools, streamlines its software pipelines, and even builds public-facing mobile apps, which is rare for an arch viz company.

-At a time when new technology dramatically shifting the way arch viz studios operate, it’s more important than ever that the company sits on the cutting edge of innovation.
+At a time when new technology is dramatically shifting the way arch viz studios operate, it’s more important than ever that the company sits on the cutting edge of innovation.
 We spoke to András and Attila about how the company is set up, how they work with VR, and the future of the industry.

 What makes Brick different to other arch viz companies?

 Since we started, we have established a distinctive style inspired by classical paintings and topnotch cinematography.
 This ”Brick-like" visual language reaches beyond aesthetics.
 It's about communicating design and architecture in its most captivating and honest way.